-Comparing this expression for the energy of a square $\langle 001 \rangle$ loop with expression (9) for the energy of a hexagonal $\frac{1}{2}\langle 111 \rangle$ loop containing the same number of atoms, we see that all the numerical factors in both equations are the same, and the only difference is that each expression contains the line energy of the respective edge dislocation forming the perimeter of the loop.
-This surprising similarity enables using the same asymptotic formula for the elastic energy of dislocation loops of both types $E(N) \sim \mathcal{E}\sqrt{N} \ln(N)$ .
-Here $\mathcal{E}$ is an energy parameter $\mathcal{E} = \sqrt{2}aE$ , where E is the pre-logarithmic factor in the line energy density of a straight dislocation line.
-Values of parameter $\mathcal{E}$ in this formula, derived from the orientation-average line energies shown in Figure 6, are given in Table II.
+This expression is formally identical to the expression for the energy of a hexagonal loop containing the same number of atoms (9) above, and this enables using the same simple asymptotic formula for the elastic energy of dislocation loops of both types $E(N) \sim \mathcal{E}\sqrt{N}\ln(N)$.
+Values of parameter \mathcal{E} in this formula, derived from the orientation-average line energies shown in Figure 5, are given in Table II.

 Curves obtained by fitting Eq.
-(5) to the data derived from OpenMX and MNB potential calculations are shown in Fig. 7.
-To improve the quality of the fit in the mesoscopic range of values of N, we also include the core energy term $\sim \sqrt{N}$ and a constant term particularly significant at $N \approx 1$ , arriving at
+(5) to the data derived from OpenMX and MNB potential calculations are shown in Fig. 6.
+To improve the quality of the fit in the mesoscopic range of values of N, we also include the core energy term $\sim \sqrt{N}$ and a constant term particularly significant at $N \approx 1$, arriving at